-- 1. AGNI, who is like wondrous wealth, like the all-surveying Sun, like vital breath, like a well-conducted son, like a rider-bearing steed, like a milk-yielding cow, who is pure and radiant, consumes the forests. - 2.
-Like a secure mansion, he protects property; he (nourishes people) like barley; he is the conqueror of (hostile) men: he is like a Rishi, the praiser (of the gods), eminent amongst (devout) persons: as a spirited horse (goes to battle), he repairs delighted to the hall of sacrifice: may he bestow upon us food. - 3.
-AGNI, of unattainable brightness, is like a vigilant sacrificer; he is an ornament to all (in the sacrificial chamber), like a woman in a dwelling; when he shines with wonderful lustre, he is like the white (sun), or like a golden chariot amongst men, resplendent in battle. - 4.
-He terrifies (his adversaries) like an army sent (against an enemy), or like the bright-pointed shaft of an archer.
-AGNI, as YAMA, is all that is born; as YAMA, all that will be born: he is the lover of maidens, the husband of wives. - 5.
-Let us approach that blazing AGNI with animal and vegetable offerings, as cows hasten to their stalls.
+1. AGNI, who is like wondrous wealth, like the all-surveying Sun, like vital breath, like a wellconducted son, like a rider-bearing steed, like a milk-yielding cow, who is pure and radiant, consumes the forests.

+2. Like a secure mansion, he protects property; he (nourishes people) like barley; he is the conqueror of (hostile) men: he is like a Rishi, the praiser (of the gods), eminent amongst (devout) persons: as a spirited horse (goes to battle), he repairs delighted to the hall of sacrifice: may he bestow upon us food.

+3. AGNI, of unattainable brightness, is like a vigilant sacrificer;a he is an ornament to all (in the sacrificial chamber), like a woman in a dwelling; when he shines with wonderful lustre, he is like the white (sun), or like a golden chariot amongst men, resplendent in battle.

+4. He terrifies (his adversaries) like an army sent (against an enemy), or like the brightpointed shaft of an archer.
+AGNI, as YAMA, is all that is born; as YAMA, all that will be born:b Varga X.

+&lt;sup>a As the performer of a sacrifice takes care that nothing vitiates the rite, so Agni defends it from interruption by Rákshasas.

+&lt;sup>b Yamo ha játo, yamo janitwam, is the phraseology of the text, and is somewhat obscure; according to the Scholiast, Yama here has its etymological purport only; he who gives the desired object he is the lover of maidens,a the husband of wives.b to the worshippers,-yachchhati dadáti-kámán stotribhyah, in which sense it is a synonyme of Agni,-yam Agnir uchyate; or it may be applied to him as one of the twins (yama), from the simultaneous birth of Indra and Agni, according to Yáska.
+Játa is said to imply all existing beings; janitwa, those that will exist: both are identical with Agni as Yama, from the dependence of all existence, past, present, or future, upon worship with fire.

-He has tossed about his flames (in every direction), like running streams of water; the rays commingle (with the radiance) visible in the sky.
+5. Let us approach that blazing AGNI with animal and vegetable offerings,c as cows hasten to their stalls.
+He has tossed about his flames (in every direction), like running streams of water; the rays commingle (with the radiance) visib the sky.